Teacher in charge of Subject

-This sports based course is composed of 2- 3 external assessments (including exams and written coursework tasks that are externally moderated), and through internally moderated tasks which are assessed through the production of coursework portfolios.
-The course places a distinct emphasis on developing the knowledge base required to be successful in a range of sporting professions and degree based courses.
+This sports based course is composed of 2- 3 external assessments and through internally moderated tasks which are assessed through the production of coursework portfolios or through practical video evidence.
+The course places a distinct emphasis on developing the knowledge base required to be successful in a range of sporting professions and degree-level courses.

 What key skills will I develop?

-The focus of this subject is to equip students with skills and knowledge required for higher education or the world of work by providing opportunities to acquire key skills in application of number, communication, information and communication technology, working with others, problem solving and improving own learning and performance.
-Throughout the course you will take part in practical projects and you will learn to carry out independent research whilst working on coursework based assignments.
+The focus of this subject is to equip students with skills and knowledge required for higher education or the world of work by providing opportunities to acquire key skills in application of number, communication, information and communication technology, working with others and working independently, problem solving and improving own learning and performance.
+Throughout the course you will take part in practical projects and you will learn to carry out independent research whilst working on coursework-based assignments.
 ICT will be extensively used for portfolio and written assignments.
-The residential experiences and theoretical units will assist in the development of personal skills and attributes essential for successful performance in working life.
+The practical and theoretical elements will assist in the development of personal skills and attributes essential for successful performance in working life.

 How will I be assessed?

-This Cambridge Technical qualification is a 720 (GLH) qualification that consists of mandatory units, plus a variety of optional units.
-Throughout the two year course you will take part in practical projects, which will take the form of case studies, evaluative studies, report writing, projects, training programmes, presentations and residential experiences and a range of externally assessed units/ examinations.
+We offer two versions of the Cambridge Technical Sport Qualification.
+The Extended Certificate is a 360 (GLH) qualification that is equivalent to one A-Level and the Diploma is a 720 (GLH) qualification which is equivalent to two A-Levels.
+Both courses consist of mandatory units, plus a variety of optional units.
+Throughout the two-year course you will take part in practical projects, which will take the form of case studies, evaluative studies, report writing, projects, training programmes, presentations and a range of externally assessed units/ examinations.

 What could this course lead to?

-The highly specialised training you will receive will enable you to progress onto higher education courses at college or Universities, or to enter employment within a range of sports related areas including: sport and exercise science, sports development, Sports coaching, sports engineering, sports management and coach education/ PE teaching.
+The teaching you will receive will enable you to progress into employment within a range of sports related areas, or on to higher education courses at College or University, such as; sport and exercise science, sports development, Sports coaching, sports engineering, sports management and coach education/ PE teaching.